The Common Sense Accord

 If a player is injured between now and the playoffs, a replacement may be made by a player in your organization as of end of tonight.

 During the playoffs, at the completion of a round, if there is need for an injury replacement, again the player may be picked from your organization as of end of tonight.

 Article VI — Drafts

+The MLB Pro Amateur draft will take place via Stats+.
 Amateur Draft participation is mandatory.
-MLB Pro GMs unable to make a pick live are expected to create a pre-ranked list within StatsLab.
-All GMs are encouraged to create draft lists even if they plan to make their draft selections live.
+MLB Pro GMs unable to make a pick live are expected to create a pre-ranked list within Stats+.

 Article VII — Trades

 Players, personnel, and cash are all viable items to trade.
 Draft picks cannot be traded but players in their first year since being drafted may be traded.
 The MLB Pro trade deadline is July 31.
-Effective as of the 2019 season, there will be no August revocable waiver trade period.
-There are certain restrictions/qualifiers on trades:
+In the month of August, only players not on the 40-man roster are eligible to be traded.

 - No more than ten players may be included by a team in a single trade.